ngawang88/ngawang88/README.md

-- 👋 Hi, I’m @ngawang Samten Pelzang..
-- 👀 I’m interested in Software Devlopment
-- 🌱 I’m currently learning BlockChain
-- 💞️ I’m looking to collaborate on Web and app development
-- 📫 reach me through nspunk767@gmail.com
+ 👋 Hi, I'm Ngawang Samten Pelzang! 👀I'm a software developer with a passion for creating beautiful and functional applications.
+I specialize in web development using React JS and Django, and have experience with Android development using Android Studio and Flutter.
+I have a strong interest in building scalable and efficient systems, and love learning about new technologies.
+In my free time, you can find me exploring the outdoors or contributing to open source projects on GitHub.
+Feel free to reach out to me if you have any questions or just want to chat!📫 reach me through nspunk767@gmail.com